lionlai1989/Deep_Learning_Specialization/C1-Neural_Networks_and_Deep_Learning/README.md

 <figure float="left">
 <img src="./W3A1-Planar_Data_Classification_with_One_Hidden_Layer/experiment_output/logistic_regression_output.png" height="300"/>
 <img src="./W3A1-Planar_Data_Classification_with_One_Hidden_Layer/experiment_output/nn_1layer_4units_output.png" height="300"/>
-<figcaption style="font-size: small;"><br>The left figure shows logistic regression cannot separate a dataset that is not linearly separable while the right figure shows that a neural network using one hidden layer with four units can easily separate the data.</figcaption>
+<figcaption style="font-size: small;">The left figure shows logistic regression cannot separate a dataset that is not linearly separable while the right figure shows that a neural network using one hidden layer with four units can easily separate the data.</figcaption>
 </figure>

 - W4A1: [Building your Deep Neural Network Step by Step](https://htmlpreview.github.io/?https://github.com/lionlai1989/Deep_Learning_Specialization/blob/master/C1-Neural_Networks_and_Deep_Learning/W4A1-Building_your_Deep_Neural_Network_Step_by_Step/Building_your_Deep_Neural_Network_Step_by_Step.html)